Alabama Sexual Abuse Lawsuit

 Criminal Statute of Limitations Laws for Alabama

 In Alabama, there is no criminal SOL for rape and felony and misdemeanor sex offenses against victims under the age of 16.
 The SOL for other felonies is 5 years from the offense and misdemeanors have an SOL of 1 year from the incident.
-Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Alabama a Criminal SOL score of 4, on a 1-5 scale, where 5 is the highest.
-A score of 4 is defined as elimination of the criminal SOL for some felonies and misdemeanors.
+Child USA, who has evaluated every state based on its criminal statute of limitations laws, gave Alabama a Criminal SOL letter grade of B, on the traditional A-F scale, where A is the best.
+A letter grade of B is defined as elimination of the criminal SOL for some felonies and misdemeanors.

 Civil Statute of Limitations Laws for Alabama

 In Alabama, the civil SOL for child sex abuse claims is capped at age 25.
 There is no discovery rule for civil actions in Alabama.
-Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Alabama a Civil SOL Age Cap score of 1, on a 1-5 scale, where 5 is the highest.
-A score of 1 is defined as a civil SOL age cap age 25 or younger.
+Child USA, who has also evaluated every state based on its civil statute of limitations laws, gave Alabama a Civil SOL Age Cap letter grade of F, on the traditional A-F scale, where A is the best.
+A letter grade of F is defined as a civil SOL age cap age 34 or younger.

 If you or someone you love was sexually abused or assaulted in Alabama, contact us now.
 Due to Alabama’s current laws, those sexually abused as a minor may still have a claim against their abuser, depending on how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.